Summaries of meetings held are listed below, by year.

 The meeting was well attended with 21 participants ranging from adolescent health nurses, rural council workers, youth development and community health workers.

 Monday 27 March 2017

 Topic: Contemporary issues related to sex and communication technologies

-Guest Presenter: Facilitated by Dr Megan Lim, Head of Sexual Health and Young People Research at the Burnet Institute Centre for Population Health.
+Meeting Debrief: Facilitated by Dr Megan Lim, Head of Sexual Health and Young People Research at the Burnet Institute Centre for Population Health.
 Megan’s primary area of expertise is investigating the role of new communications technologies in public health.
 She has conducted research into how these technologies (e.g. smartphone apps and social networking sites) can be used for health promotion, and the impact of these technologies.
 Her work focuses on young people in Australia and developing countries, particularly in sexual health and alcohol.
-The meeting will combine a series of short presentations and group discussion and debate.
+The meeting combined a series of short presentations and group discussion and debate.

 2016 Network Meetings